 By Kathleen Guthrie Woods

 Kathleen Guthrie Woods is a Northern California–based freelance writer.
-She will never forget watching her nephew make his first hit in his first-ever T-ball game.
+She is mostly at peace with her childfree status.